rollkit/docs/docs/intro.md

 We’re building Rollkit as an open-source public good.
 While Celestia Labs will fund R&D, we see a future where the developer community contributes and owns Rollkit development.

 The tutorials use Celestia as the default data availability layer, but since Rollkit is credibly neutral, developers will have the ability to swap Celestia with any data availability layer.

 ## What problems is Rollkit solving?

-**I- Scalability, Customizability and Sovereignty
+### 1. Scalability, Customizability and Sovereignty

 Rollups deployed on a monolithic L1 benefit from directly inheriting security from the base layer.
-But that comes at the cost of scalability, customizability and sovereignty.
+However, that comes at the cost of scalability, customizability and sovereignty.
 All rollups sharing the same monolithic L1 compete with each other over the limited block space, resulting in a lack of scalability.
-In addition, developers lack the freedom and ability to customize different parts of the stack, like the execution environment, putting a limit and constraint on how they build rollups.
+In addition, developers lack the freedom and ability to customize different parts of the stack, such as the execution environment, putting a limit and constraint on how they build rollups.
 Furthermore, a rollup community on a monolithic L1 can't fork their chain when needed.

-**II- Security and Time to Market
+### 2. Security and Time to Market

 App-chains might sound like the perfect solution for the problems listed above.
 While it’s somehow true, app-chains introduced a new set of tradeoffs.
 Developers building their products as app-chains have to bootstrap an entire validator set and face the overhead of managing a full BFT consensus network, increasing the cost and time of bringing their products to market while introducing security risks.
 Plus, current app-chains aren’t truly modular since they handle data availability, consensus and settlement.
-And who doesn’t want to build modular?
+Who doesn’t want to build modular?

 ## Why Rollkit?